 - local anesthetic nerve blocks of the airway

-- techniques for use of the Glidescope, Fastrack LMA, and Fiberoptic Bronchoscope
+- use of the Glidescope, Fastrack LMA, and Fiberoptic Bronchoscope

 - supraglottic airways including LMA, combitube, esophageal airway

 “I found the text to be informative, easy to read, and should provide the reader with a sound basis when learning how to intubate.
 The illustrations contribute greatly to the text.
 They are superb!
 The chapters addressing the difficult airway and intubation contain much practical information often overlooked when teaching intubation techniques.
 They really make the book a complete guide to intubation.
 The textbook fill in all the gaps in intubation instruction and should benefit anyone who needs to learn how to intubate.” –Thomas G. Healey, CRNA, MA V.P., American Association of Nurse Anesthetists

 “The book is an easy-to-read and enjoyable educational tool.
 Whitten’s writing style is clear and concise, and the line drawings illustrate their intended points well.
 The book is strong on the details that are often overlooked in published works, such as how to properly tape the endotracheal tube to a patient’s face.
 Whitten anticipates common errors in technique in a section that I found very useful; many of these errors have the sad ring of familiarity.

 To those of us in rural areas, orotracheal intubation is one of the few genuinely life-saving skills in medicine.
 Only by intubating a few hundred patients under supervision is it possible to truly master this technique, but such practice is a luxury most of us lack.
 This book is the next best thing and should be on the shelf of every rural physician in Canada.
 Chain up your copy!”-Can J Rural Med – Volume 2, No. 2, Spring 1997 / Reviews / Recension